herrkessler/SimplestGrid/README.md

 ### CSS

-With good ol' CSS, just add the simplest-grid.css to your head section or import it into your stylsheet.
-Have a look in the deployment folder, there is a [working example](http://herrkessler.de/simplest-grid/) with all available classes: standard, responsive, full width and combinations of all of them.
+With good ol' CSS, just add the simplest-grid.css to your head section or import it into your stylesheet.
+Have a look at the [working example](http://herrkessler.de/simplest-grid/) with all available classes: standard, responsive, full width and combinations of all of them.

 <pre>
 link href='css/simplest-grid.css' rel='stylesheet'